flyingcircusio/backy/README.txt

 The scheduler runs in the foreground until it is shot by SIGTERM.
 On resume, the scheduler re-runs missed backup jobs to some degree.

-Log output goes to `backy.log` in the current directory.
+Log output goes to `backy.log` in the current directory by default.

 Interactive console